 Scenario B: 1031 exchange into a 4-plex in Indianapolis.

-When the founder or partner dies, the stepped-up basis resets the clock.
+When the founder or partner dies, the stepped-up basis resets everything.
 Heirs inherit at current market value.
 Decades of deferred gains?
 Gone.

-You can run this same playbook.
-Buy a buy-and-hold rental.
-Exchange it into a bigger property when the equity builds.
+You can run this same playbook with a buy-and-hold rental.
+Exchange into a bigger property when equity builds.
 Roll that equity into a small apartment building.
 Keep chaining.
 Each exchange grows your portfolio without the IRS taking a cut along the way.

-- You need the cash for a non-real-estate purpose.
-The proceeds must go into real property.
+- You need the cash for something other than real estate.
+Proceeds must go into real property.

-- The cash flow on available replacement properties is worse than what you're selling.
+- Replacement properties have worse cash flow.
 Exchanging into a lower-yielding asset just to defer taxes is a bad trade.

-- You're under time pressure and don't have replacement properties identified.
+- You're under time pressure without targets identified.
 Forcing a deal in the 45-day window leads to overpaying.

 Challenge for Today

-- Calculate the built-in gain on your longest-held property.
-Sale price estimate minus adjusted basis (original price minus total depreciation taken).
+- Calculate your built-in gain.
+Estimated sale price minus adjusted basis (original price minus total depreciation taken).
 That's your potential tax liability.

 Read definition →